 Now let me tell you about this Thai red curry paste and how to use a mortar and pestle.

-Making Thai Red Curry Paste and How To Use a Mortar and Pestle
+Thai Red Curry Paste Recipe and Tips to How To Use a Mortar and Pestle

 So why should you make a Thai red curry paste, or any curry paste really, from scratch when there are sections of supermarket shelves full of pastes?
 Well, why make ragu bolognese when it comes in a can?
 If you actually think that’s okay, I’ll trust you as much as I’ll trust someone who says they cook Asian food yet they don’t own a mortar and pestle.